Coriolanus at the National Theatre – review

 There are many artefacts on tables which suggest a museum, perhaps indicating the past was once the present, that this story will soon be history, and that history constantly repeats itself.
 After all, we can see many examples today of populism and political ambition threatening democracy, and of people who would rather fight than compromise.
 This is underlined by the way the actors are in modern dress.
 There is a moment at the end that indicates fighters like Coriolanus will always be needed and always remembered.

-On the whole, it’s an interesting evening, but not I think one for the history books, despite an unforgettable performance from David Oyelowo.
+It remains an interesting evening, but not I think one for the history books, despite an unforgettable performance from David Oyelowo.

 Coriolanus can be seen at the